callstack/web3-cross-platform-lens/README.md

 - A [Wallet Connect Cloud](https://cloud.walletconnect.com/sign-in) project ID
 - Expo Go app installed in your smartphone
 - One or more web3 wallets installed in your smartphone (e.g. MetaMask, Rainbow Wallet, Trust Wallet, etc)
+- One or more web3 wallets installed in your browser (e.g. MetaMask, Rainbow Wallet, Trust Wallet, etc)

 ## How to run